AdobeDocs/experience-platform.en/help/segmentation/ui/segment-builder.md

 ![](../images/ui/segment-builder/events-eventTypes.png)

 By default, only populated schema fields from your data store are shown.
 This includes [!UICONTROL Event Types].
-If the [!UICONTROL Event Types] list is not visible, or you are only able to select "[!UICONTROL Any]" as an [!UICONTROL Event Type], click the gear icon next to *[!UICONTROL Fields]*, then select **[!UICONTROL Show full XDM schema]** under *[!UICONTROL Available Fields]*.
-Click the gear icon again to return to the *[!UICONTROL Fields]* tab and you should now be able to view multiple [!UICONTROL Event Types] and schema fields, regardless of whether they contain data or not.
+If the [!UICONTROL Event Types] list is not visible, or you are only able to select "[!UICONTROL Any]" as an [!UICONTROL Event Type], select the gear icon next to *[!UICONTROL Fields]*, then select **[!UICONTROL Show full XDM schema]** under *[!UICONTROL Available Fields]*.
+Select the gear icon again to return to the *[!UICONTROL Fields]* tab and you should now be able to view multiple [!UICONTROL Event Types] and schema fields, regardless of whether they contain data or not.

 ![](../images/ui/segment-builder/show-populated.png)